puli/composer-plugin/README.md

 Contribute
 ----------

-Contributions to Puli are always welcome!
+Contributions to are very welcome!

 * Report any bugs or issues you find on the [issue tracker].
 * You can grab the source code at Puli’s [Git repository].